staktrace/renovate-post-upgrade-tasks-reproducer/README.md

 ## Current behavior

-The renovate run *adds* a `bin/.jq-1.7.1.pkg` file.
-See diff for https://github.com/staktrace/renovate-post-upgrade-tasks-reproducer/pull/1/files
+The renovate run *adds* a `bin/.jq-1.7.1.pkg` file (exact version may vary over time, it should be whatever the latest jq version is).

 ## Expected behavior